naimo84/node-red-alexa-home-skill-v3-web/docs/deploy-your-own.rst

 You need to define three user accounts/ passwords:

 1. MongoDB admin account
-2. MongoDB account for the skill to connect to the database
+2. MongoDB account for the API to connect to the database
-3. Superuser account for the skill to connect with to the MQTT server/ your admin account for the Web API
+3. Superuser account for the API to connect with to the MQTT server/ your admin account for the Web API

 Define these as environment variables to make container setup easier::